 Historically speaking, in the latter part of Q3 and Q4, costs tend to temporarily increase as the advertising landscape changes for the holiday ecommerce season.
 Competition ramps up as brands increase their budgets and gain more impression share, thus, increasing costs for all advertising brands.

-Keep that in mind as you budget for the year and if you aren’t in ecommerce or running promotions during the end of the year, you may strategize what you will want to do to keep a presence or to scale back.
+Keep that in mind as you budget for the year and if you aren’t in ecommerce or running promotions during the end of the year, you may want to strategize on whether to keep a presence or to scale back.

-To use your budget wisely, choose funnel-appropriate campaign objectives.
-In general, Awareness and Consideration campaigns are suited for the top of the funnel; Consideration and Conversion campaigns align with the middle of the funnel; and Conversion campaigns are best for bottom-funnel conversions.
+To use your budget wisely and set yourself up to scale your Facebook ads, choose funnel-appropriate campaign objectives.
+In general, Awareness and Consideration campaigns are suited for the top of the funnel; Consideration and Conversion campaigns align with the middle of the funnel, and Conversion campaigns are best for bottom-funnel conversions.

 In short, begin with upper-funnel campaigns to reach more people in your target audience at a lower cost, and then move your way toward conversion campaigns that optimize for your purchase-driving conversion events.